SELECT WORK

 PROCESS: ANALYZING CLIENT WORKFLOWS TO IDENTIFY OPPORTUNITIES

-One of our clients didn't have any official documentation explaining their processes or the roles of the colleagues who participated in a single patient's care.
+One of our client partners didn't have any official documentation explaining their processes or the roles of the colleagues who participated in a single patient's care.
 Each team lacked a clear view of the activities performed by another.
-Throughout a series of interviews with these teams, I began to identify the roles, programs, and other elements that made up the larger ecosystem.
+Through a series of interviews with these teams, I began to identify the roles, programs, and other elements that made up the larger ecosystem.
 This is a glimpse of my workspace in Miro (2020).

-ARTIFACT: UX RESEARCH PROCESS [Scroll → ↓ to view more.]
+CLOSEUP OF WHOLE PERSON CARE PROCESS FLOW [Scroll → to view more.]

 As the pioneering UX researcher, I spent the first days in my role evangelizing the UX research process and aligning with product teams.
 I created this chart to help illustrate the type of work we'd be doing, and its purpose.

-ARTIFACT: UX RESEARCH PROCESS [Scroll → to view more.]
+CLOSEUP ON UX RESEARCH METHODS [Scroll → ↓ to view more.]

 PROCESS: ALIGNING ON RESEARCH STRATEGY

-This is one of three research strategies I presented to product team leaders for our first round of studies.
+This is one of three research strategies I workshopped with product team leaders for our first round of studies.
 In this plan, the participant's initial selections determine which product area and features the rest of the study will focus on.
 This approach allows us to gather feedback on a wide range of potential features, while gaining clear insight into which components and features should be prioritized for development.
+(Miro, 2020)

-After screening and general questions, provider ranks our primary product areas based on their current needs or level of interest.
-The highest-ranked product area will be the focus of the study.
+After screening and general questions, the provider is asked to rank our primary product areas based on their current needs or level of interest.
+The highest-ranked product area will be the focus of the rest of the study.

 After selecting a preferred product area, providers rank features within that product area by current needs and level of interest.
 Subsequent questions will focus on the features ranked most highly here.